Guide To Carbohydrates (Part 1):

 ‘Food coma’, medically known as postprandial somnolence, is a feeling of sleepiness which occurs after the body works hard to remove sugars from the bloodstream, after a sugar spike.
 If ‘bad’ carbs are a regular part of your diet in large amounts, your body might develop an insulin resistance and lead to diseases such as type 2 diabetes in the long run.

-By now you must be thinking, how then can I enjoy ‘bad’ carbs?
+By now you must be thinking, how then can I enjoy refined carbohydrates?
 Must I remove them from my diet completely and turn to only whole foods?
 Are there ways to continue consuming them without risking health diseases?
-Yes, of course!
-We know that not everyone enjoys eating whole foods, fruits and vegetables, and this is where Alchemy Fibre™ is here to help!
+Yes, of course.
+We know that not everyone enjoys eating whole foods, fruits and vegetables, and this is where Alchemy Fibre™ can be incorporated in your diet.

 With slower digestion, glucose takes a longer time to be converted into starch, and then released into your bloodstreams.
 This helps in modulating blood sugar level with reduced sugar spikes.
 Aside from that, a slower rate of digestion also means that you will feel full longer which prevents over-eating and unnecessary snacking.

-Alchemy Fibre™ can also help you to reduce the chances of getting into the state of ‘food coma’ by sustaining your energy throughout the day.
-Best of all, you do not have to give up your favourite foods just to eat healthier!
+Alchemy Fibre™ can also help to reduce the chances of getting into the state of ‘food coma’ by sustaining your energy throughout the day.

 Guide to Carbohydrates (Part 2): Glycemic Index (GI)